specklesystems/speckle-server/readme.md

 #### Requirements

+1. Dubplicate and rename `.env-example` to `.env`.

-You will need to have a postgres instance running on the default settings, with two databases present, named `speckle2_dev` and `speckle2_test`.
+2. You will need to have a postgres instance running on the default settings, with two databases present, named `speckle2_dev` and `speckle2_test`.

 > For getting postgres running on osx, check out [postgres.app](https://postgresapp.com/), and the classic [pgadmin](https://www.pgadmin.org/download/pgadmin-4-macos/).

-You will also need Redis installed.
+3. You will also need Redis installed.

 > For which you can use the [redis.app](https://jpadilla.github.io/redisapp/).